Sociopaths: the path to self-preservation or mental pathology. What is sociopathy and why is it dangerous?

 • G6.
 Organic brain disease, injury, or dysfunction must be excluded as possible cause of the deviation (if such organic causation is demonstrable, use category F07).

-International classification of diseases (10th revision) - / F60 / Specific personality disorders.
+International Classification of Diseases (10th revision) - /F60/ Specific personality disorders.
 Diagnostic criteria

 Included: